pearu/f2py/example/README.md

   or modify the first line of the script to use ``python3`` instead of ``python``.
 - The script will only detect dependencies from the files specified on the command line to files in the current directory.
-It assume that the name in the ``use`` statement is the same as the file name that stores the module.
+It assumes that the name in the ``use`` statement is the same as the file name that stores the module.
   For example, if your code has: